Uploaded on Jul 13, 2006

 CLICK "SHOW MORE" TO FIND OUT WHAT THIS IS!!!

-This is the set of videos for the MSN Preview that shipped with the MSN 2.0 software, created on October 17, 1996.
+This is the set of videos for The Microsoft Network Preview that shipped with the MSN 2.0 software, created on October 17, 1996.

 Unfortunately, the software was way ahead of its time.
 In 1996, people were trying to use this software with 16 MB RAM and 14.4k dial-up modems.
-No one really knew what to expect from the Internet back then anyway.
-You'll hear these people talk about web sites and e-mail like it's something unprecedented.
+No one really knew what to expect from the web back then anyway.
+You'll hear these people talk about visiting websites and using email like it's something unprecedented.

 This effort from MSN failed because computers in 1996 weren't ready for all of this content.
-The internet would ultimately become a place that people could browse by themselves, without relying on a single online service.
-By 1998, MSN's entire site was back to a "normal" page, with no more fancy content.
+The web would ultimately become a place that people could browse by themselves, without relying on a single online service.
+By 1998, MSN's entire site was back to a regular-looking page without any fancy video content.
 Regardless, this set of videos was probably the most interesting promotional item that MSN has ever put together.

 There are 8 parts to this video: